StefanReszel/email-analyser/README.md

 stefanreszel@outlook.com

 ## Requirements
-I decided to make app from scratch, so all you need to use it is **Python 3.10**.
+I decided to make app from scratch, so all you need to use it is **Python 3.10**.<br>
+Possibly, if you would like to run tests, you have to install packages from `requirements.txt`.

 ## Description
 There are, in the repository, `emails` direction and `email-sent.logs` file which were sent by you.
 The application is looking for email adresses in